 Given the range of symptoms, and the matching range of possible orthotic treatments, it is essential that your clinician has the experience and clinical expertise to prescribe the correct treatment, and to fine-tune any orthotic fitted, so as to provide correction and protection to your child's bones, joints and muscles.

 In recognition of this, we have set up a specialist clinic within LOC called OSKAR.
-This stands for The Optimal Kinematic Alignment approach to Rehabilitation and is an orthotic method of treating children with lower limb neuromuscular conditions.
+This stands for the Optimal Segment Kinematic Alignment approach to Rehabilitation and is an orthotic method of treating children with lower limb neuromuscular conditions.
 It was originally developed by Elaine Owen MBE MSc SRP MCSP, a world-renowned physiotherapist.

 In the OSKAR clinic, we dedicate even more time to the initial consultation and utilise our video vector Gait Lab facility.
 This gives us highly accurate information about the forces that are exerted on a body during the gait cycle.
 It allows us to prescribe and fit more accurate and objectively measured orthotics.